 The One.Surgery Team

-Saqib is an orthopaedic surgeon, currently on a paediatric orthopaedic fellowship in Toronto, Canada.
-He has worked in a number of countries throughout the world and remains committed to surgery in low resource settings.
+Saqib is a consultant orthopaedic surgeon, who trained in the UK but also spent significant time abroad, training as a surgeon in 5 continents.
+He now remains committed to surgery in low resource settings.
 After founding One.Surgery, Saqib hopes to continue this work by working with, and developing trauma services for those in the world less privileged than he has been.

 Florence Van Belleghem